Stalingrad (1993 film): Plot

-Kolya's killing further demoralizes the German soldiers; Witzland, G.G., and Reiser decide to desert.
+Witzland, G.G., and Reiser decide to desert.
 They head to Pitomnik Airfield in hopes of catching a plane back to Germany, stealing medical tags from fallen soldiers so they can be evacuated with the wounded.
-The last transport plane takes off as they arrive at Pitomnik, and the trio return to their shelter where Musk is suffering from severe trench foot.
+The last transport plane takes off as they arrive at Pitomnik, and the trio return to their shelter where Musk is suffering from severe frostbite.
 A German supply plane drops provisions near the shelter, but Haller appears and chides them at gunpoint for their lack of discipline.
-Otto shoots him with a concealed handgun but Haller shoots G.G. as he falls, killing him.
+Rollo shoots him with a sub-machine gun, but Haller shoots G.G. as he falls, killing him.
 Haller pleads for his life and admits to hoarding supplies in a nearby house before Otto executes him.

 Musk, Witzland, Otto, Rohleder and Reiser find the house, with cellar shelves stocked with food and liquor.
 Irina is discovered tied to a bed.
 Witzland cuts her free.
-Ashamed of being raped by Germans and being a collaborator for the Germans, she tries to provoke Witzland into killing her.
+She tries to provoke Witzland into killing her.
 He refuses, and she balks at committing suicide.
 The others play cards and unwind until the dying Musk orders them to rejoin the fighting.
 Otto commits suicide.
 Rollo carries Musk outside.
 Musk dies, and Rollo witnesses survivors of the Sixth Army surrendering to the Soviets.

-Irina guides Witzland and Reiser away from the city but is shot by Russian soldiers out on the snowy steppe.
-Witzland is wounded and overwhelmed with grief, and becomes too weak to walk.
+Irina guides Witzland and Reiser away from the city but she is shot by Russian soldiers out on the snowy steppe.
+Witzland is wounded and becomes too weak to walk.
 Reiser, cradling Witzland's body in the accumulating snow, freezes to death.